 “No, sweetie.
 Some people don’t have homes.”

 Her question prompted us to fill a stocking for the homeless with the most in-demand items that help people without reliable housing.
-We’ll give the stocking, which was sewn by volunteers at the local nonprofit Fill a Stocking, Fill a Heart, to a business collecting them for people who don’t have enough.
-When reading about Fill a Stocking, I learned that the stockings go to lots of people, including homebound seniors and kids in foster homes.
+We’ll give the stocking, which was sewn by volunteers at the Portland area nonprofit Fill a Stocking, Fill a Heart, to a business collecting them for people who don’t have enough.
+When reading about Fill a Stocking, I learned that the stockings and supplies go to lots of people, including homebound seniors and kids in foster homes.
 I also learned that many of the people who receive the stockings won’t get any other present this holiday.